zesoup/pg_sequence_to_identity/README.md

 positional arguments:
   method      UPGRADE Sequences to Identity, DOWNGRADE Identity to Sequences
+              FIX to reset sequences to the current max +1

 optional arguments:
   -h, --help  show this help message and exit